CSE Student Leaders

-Our Student Leaders are a group of students dedicated to the mission of the Urban Experience Program and serving as a resource for their peers that are looking for more support.
+Our Student Leaders are a group of students dedicated to the mission of the Center for Student Empowerment and serving as a resource for their peers that are looking for more support.
 They are trained to:

-- Conduct initial interviews for students seeking UEP membership
+- Conduct initial interviews for students seeking CSE membership

-- Provide one-on-one mentoring to students who are looking to get more involved with UEP
+- Provide one-on-one mentoring to students who are looking to get more involved with CSE

 - Help students find resources on campus that support their holistic success